 Although the early 1980’s were not kind to most traditional monsters- vampires, mummies, gargoyles- the first two years of the decade featured three prominent werewolf movie adaptations.
 The first to reach the big screen was Joe Dante’s “The Howling” in late 1980.
 Following suit was “Wolfen”, a ho-hum snoozer starring Albert Finney.
 Finally in the late summer of 1981, director John Landis of “Animal House” and “Blues Brothers” fame released his venture into horror titled “An American Werewolf in London”.
 From that moment forward the standard for werewolf cinema was set.

 While backpacking through Europe, American students David Kessler (David Naughton) and Jack Goodman (Griffin Dunne) are cold and tired and seek refuge in a nearby pub dubiously named “The Slaughtered Lamb”.
-Natives there are uncommonly hostile, to the point of forcing the young men out despite … Read More »
+Natives there are uncommonly hostile, to the point of forcing the … Read More »

 Robert Plant would like to know “Does anyone remember laughter?”
 I don’t know about you but I laugh at the most inappropriate moments.
 I laugh when someone falls, I sometimes laugh in church at the old choir woman singing off key, I laugh when I’m nervous, and I laugh when I’m scared.
 I was hysterical during the scene in Rest Stop when Joey Lawrence was lying on that grimy bathroom floor as a double amputee and let out a “Whoaaa” from his “Blossom” days.
 It’s there, watch it.
 Or how about another moment in “Rest Stop” when Nicole flings open the curtain and there’s Scotty with his Polaroid camera.
 I laughed at the one scene because it was ridiculously awesome and the other because it was completely unexpected.
 Another example would be Tangina from “Poltergeist.”
 As cute of a woman … Read More »